Parbelaez/django_boiler/README.md

 Cloudinary is a cloud-based image and video management service.
 The cloudinary package is a package that facilitates Django's usage of the files saved in this cloud service.

+*Note: The cloudinary package is not necessary for the project to work, but it is a good practice to use a cloud service to store the files.
+If you would like to use a different one, then please read the documentation for that specific cloud and proceed as indicated there, not in this document.*

 20. Add the following to the settings.py file:
     ```
     import cloudinary